kaifsiddiquei/GITBOOK/core-features/getting-started/account-creation-web3-login.md

 2. **Join Communities**: Find and join communities that interest you
 3. **Customize Settings**: Adjust your preferences and notifications
 4. **Connect Your Wallet**: Learn about wallet management features
-5. **Start Communicating**: Begin using DEXGO's communication features
+5. **Start Communicating**: Begin using DecNect's communication features

 ---

 *Ready to learn about wallet management?
-Continue to the next section to explore DEXGO's built-in wallet features.*
+Continue to the next section to explore DecNect's built-in wallet features.*